alexmurray/erc-matterircd/README.md

 When used with [`erc-image`](https://github.com/kidd/erc-image.el) this ensures GIFs are only displayed once, and that they are hyperlinked via just their `name` for easy display as well.

-- Prepend `@` to IRC nicks on `matterircd` servers so that notifications to other users work correctly
-- Connect automatically to Mattermost once the connection to `matterircd` has been established

 ## Usage